-HBO has will soon have a third streaming service - to sit alongside HBO Now and HBO Go - called HBO Max, which it hopes will rival the likes of Netflix and Amazon Prime.
-It'll have just about everything HBO's ever released, along with new exclusives, the Warner Bros. back catalogue, and even a few other wins like Friends or the Studio Ghibli movies and in the future the Justice League Snyder Cut.
+HBO now has a third streaming service - to sit alongside HBO Now and HBO Go - called HBO Max, which it hopes will rival the likes of Netflix and Amazon Prime.
+It has just about everything HBO's ever released, along with new exclusives, the Warner Bros. back catalogue, and even a few other wins like Friends, the Studio Ghibli movies and in the future the Justice League Snyder Cut.

 What is HBO Max?

-HBO Max will be a single streaming platform that will not only include all of HBO's own original content - from shows like Game of Thrones and Westworld to a range of movies - but also new original material and content from owner WarnerMedia's other services.
+HBO Max is a single streaming platform that not only includes all of HBO's own original content - from shows like Game of Thrones and Westworld to a range of movies - but also new original material and content from owner WarnerMedia's other services.

 You can get a pretty good idea of the main pitch from this trailer for the service:

 The service costs $14.99 per month.
-That's the same price as the existing HBO Now service, and HBO Max is set to include all that content and more, so it's impressive that HBO has kept pricing the same.
+That's the same price as the existing HBO Now service, and HBO Max includes all that content and more, so it's impressive that HBO has kept pricing the same.

 It's rumoured that the company is also developing a cheaper ad-supported version of the service, similar to the ad-enabled Hulu subscription, but if this does ever come to fruition it wouldn't launch until 2021, a year after the main HBO Max launch.
 This ad-supported version could reportedly cost as little as $8 a month, and would be notable for essentially being the first time that HBO has ever delivered its customers ads.